LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Merge release23.3-SNAPSHOT to develop:
     * includes changes from 2.302.4

+### version 2.334.0
+*Released*: 8 May 2023
+* Add ExtendedMap
+* Convert QueryInfo to plain JS  class
+  * Convert all Immutable properties to JS based types or ExtendedMap
+  * Convert all usages of QueryInfo to expect updated types
+  * Remove insertColumns in favor of ExtendedMap.mergeAt
+* ViewInfo: Remove logic from constructor
+    - All transformation logic moved to fromJsonForTests

 ### version 2.323.0
 *Released*: 1 April 2023
 * Enable lineage relationship between custom data classes in apps